httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Fairness {#fairness}

-Typically, HTTP stacks depend on the underlying transport to maintain fairness between connections competing for bandwidth.
+Typically, HTTP implementations depend on the underlying transport to maintain fairness between connections competing for bandwidth.
 When HTTP requests are forwarded through intermediaries, progress made by each connection originating from end clients can become different over time, depending on how intermediaries coalesce or split requests into backend connections.
 This unfairness can expand if priority signals are used. {{coalescing}} and {{h1-backends}} discuss mitigations against this expansion of unfairness.

 Conversely, {{intentional-unfairness}} discusses how servers might intentionally